 This work includes examples of:

-- Dead All Along: Mary Crawford and Sophie (who is a ghost)
+- Dead All Along: Mary Crawford and Lady Harriett.

 - Golem: Mrs. Emmett.
 Of the word for truth on forehead type.

-- Historical-Domain Character: Lord Byron plays a large part here — both as potential Love Interest and as a partner in magicial schemes.
+- Historical Domain Character: Lord Byron plays a large part here — both as potential Love Interest and as a partner in magical schemes.
 William Blake also makes an appearance.

 - Magic A Is Magic A: Lucy states that magic is basically a more advanced branch of physics.